numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 ==============================================================================

-To create a new DType the user will need to define all the methods and attributes as presented above and outlined also in the `Usage and impact`_ section.
+To create a new DType the user will need to define all the methods and attributes as presented above and outlined in the `Usage and impact`_ section.
 Some additional methods similar to those currently defined as part of :c:type:`PyArray_ArrFuncs` will be necessary and part of the slots struct